 - knowingly supplying incorrect information to Us;

-- knowingly enabling a Verifier to supply incorrect information to Us;
+- knowingly enabling a Referee to supply incorrect information to Us;

-- purporting to act as the Applicant or Verifier;
+- purporting to act as the Applicant or Referee;

 “Lawful Holder” means the person to whom the Card is issued, in other words the successful Applicant.